Teriyaki Chicken Skewers with Peanut Sauce are the perfect easy dinner and also a fun appetizer!

-Juicy tender chunks of chicken are marinated in a flavorful Asian teriyaki marinade, skewered, and grilled to perfection.
-Add in a lightly spicy, creamy peanut sauce for dipping and you’ve got a delicious combination.
+Juicy tender chunks of chicken are marinated in a flavorful Asian teriyaki marinade, skewered, and grilled to perfection

 I brought this peanut sauce recipe home with me years ago from a cooking class in Bali and have been using it ever since.
-The Asian marinade for the chicken is a recipe I created and added later and is perfect for marinating both chicken and pork.
+If you love Asian flavors for dinner, like we do, be sure to also check out our Asian Baked Chicken or our Sheet Pan Asian Salmon.

 Four steps for making easy Chicken Skewers: